LionelAuroux/pyrser/docs/source/tutorial2.rst

     :end-line: 17

-Now, we have a user input, where the written code is a function call to ``fun``, with ``var`` as the first parameter, and a number litteral as a second parameter, that we could translate to the following typing code:
+Now, we have a user input, where the written code is a function call to ``fun``, with a number litteral as a parameter, that we could translate to the following typing code:

 .. include:: tutorial2_scripts/type_disambiguation.py
     :code: python